CJNE/ha-myenergi/README.md

 - Firmware version
 - Device priority; used for deciding which gets power first

-This Home Assistant integration talks to the MyEnergi API using the [pymyenergi python library](https://github.com/cjne/pymyenergi).
+This Home Assistant integration talks to the myenergi API using the [pymyenergi python library](https://github.com/cjne/pymyenergi).

 **This component will set up the following platforms.**